 SOLUTION: Make sure that the special requirements for the functions you want to use such as GPU or OpenCL are met (set the graphics adapter).

-SOLUTION: Copy the files from your local drive, edit them in Photoshop, and then upload them again to the network drive.
+SOLUTION: Copy the files from the local drive of your computer for photo editing, edit them in Photoshop, and then upload them again to the network drive.

 Deceleration/crashes when using Photoshop together with peripheral devices are usually caused by poorly set drivers.
 Your printer and tablet drivers can be of different versions or incompatible with Photoshop.

 Adobe developers recommend checking if they’re any driver updates available or deleting NVIDIA GeForce Experience app, but if that method didn’t help you, check out my solution.